 |Dedicated account manager for each shipper||General LTL customer service department|

 The biggest advantages of using FedEx Freight Priority are its A.M. delivery option and its Priority Plus upgrade, and specifically the ability to turbo-boost your shipment after it’s already in transit.
 But it’s important to realize that both options add yet another upgrade fee to the cost you’re already paying for Freight Priority service.
 By contrast, FlockDirect offers the ability to request specific delivery appointment windows (typically within 2 hours) at no added cost, saving you a good deal.
 That appointment request also extends to pickup appointments, too, whereas FedEx Freight Priority will only pick up within standard LTL pickup windows.
-And even if a missed pickup occurs, FlockDirect still guarantees your on-time delivery.
-FedEx, on the other hand, will not honor the guarantee if a pickup missed.
+And even if a missed pickup occurs, FedEx will not honor the guarantee if a pickup is missed.

 Though the Priority Plus upgrade utilizes “specialized routes” for faster service, it still travels via hub-and-spoke terminals.
 Only FlockDirect guarantees shared truckload (STL) service, the fastest, most cost-effective method to move LTL shipments.
 Flock Freight’s proprietary technology matches freight from multiple shippers with other freight that’s going the same direction, optimizing loads based on route and tapping into the TL network to find one truck that can haul them together.
 Each shared truckload is load to ride, meaning, instead of offloading at hub-and-spoke terminals and risking delays, the freight stays on the truck the entire time and travels directly to its destination.
 As a result of minimized handling, risk of damage drops to below 0.01%—saving you even more on remanufacturing costs (and peace of mind).
 For the shipper doing their part for the environment, you can rest assured that Flock Freight is a EPA SmartWay partner, removing superfluous trucks from the road and thereby reducing emissions that go into the air.